-- You bought expensive remnant 6/4 electrical wire that was advertised as 16' when it's really only 14'?
+- You bought expensive remnant 6/4 electrical wire that was advertised as 16 feet when it's only 14 feet?
 How can you go back to the store and explain that?

 - Your recessed light kit is missing wire nuts?

-- You got double-charged for plastic storage bins?
+- Did you get double-charged for plastic storage bins?
 I caught that one the moment the associate handed me the receipt.
 But that's another one that's difficult to go back and prove two weeks later.

-I'd like to say that this represents a complete history, but that's just in the last 2 months.
+I'd like to say that this represents a complete history, but that's just in the last two months.
 My term for it is "reverse shoplifting."

 - If the box is not factory-sealed, open it up and check the contents.